 How can I use userscripts with the Archive?

-Userscripts can add to and alter webpages in your browser, allowing you to do some cool things with the Archive that aren't normally possible.
-Note that they don't change the Archive itself, just the way your browser interacts with it.
+Userscripts can add to and alter webpages in your browser, allowing you to do some cool things with the Archive of Our Own (AO3) that aren't normally possible.
+Note that they don't change the AO3 itself, just the way your browser interacts with it.
 Most mobile device browsers don't have the option to apply userscripts, so unfortunately these tools can only be used on desktop or laptop computers.
 You can, however, use bookmarklets in most mobile device browsers.

 You'll need a browser extension to run userscripts.
 You can use any extension you prefer, but here's a list of some known extensions for the most popular browsers to get you started: